ShahzadQ/mediaqueries/README.md

 ### `executeMediaQuery`

-`ts-mq` also includes an `executeMediaQuery` function to test queries on the browser.
+`ts-mq` includes an `executeMediaQuery` function to test queries on the browser.

 ```ts
 import { executeMediaQuery, mq } from 'ts-mq';